There are various methods to install LXQt from the repositories:

 LXQt for openSUSE gets developed in the X11:LXQt devel project in the Open Build Service.

-If you need any help join the #opensuse-lxde channel of Freenode, or write a mail to the opensuse-support mailing list.
+If you need any help join the #opensuse-lxde channel of Freenode, or write a mail to the opensuse-lxqt mailing list.

 Development and Testing